JoshIri360/JoshIri360/README.md

 ## 👨‍💻 About Me

-Apart from being a tech enthusiast, I am a food lover.
-My favourite dish is Nkwobi, a popular delicacy in the Eastern part of Nigeria.
-It's a spicy cow foot dish that's simply irresistible!
+Apart from being a tech enthusiast, I am passionate about self-development.
+I thrive on exploring new technologies and enhancing my skills continuously.
+My journey involves constant learning and staying updated with the latest developments in the tech world.

 ## 🚀 Skills